facebook preview

 Offshore investments bring global diversity to investment portfolios.
 Concentration of wealth in any geographic area can have negative consequences in the event of unforeseen events.
-Furthermore, a knowledge offshore opportunities whether equity, debt, real estate, commodities or other more exotic assets permits investors to participate in wealth creation outside local markets.
+Furthermore, knowledge of offshore opportunities—whether in equity, debt, real estate, commodities, or other more exotic assets—permits investors to participate in wealth creation outside local markets.

 Investing in Offshore Funds

-The global economy is expected to expand almost 5% in 2022 according to the International Monetary Fund (IMF).
+The global economy is projected to grow by 3.3% in 2025, according to the International Monetary Fund (IMF).
 There are, however, wide country variations in economic prospects.
-The IMF estimates India’s economy, for example, will expand at 8.5% in 2022.
-South Africa’s economy is expected to grow at only 2.2% in 2022.
+The IMF estimates India’s economy, for example, will expand at 6.1% in 2025.
+China’s economy is expected to grow at 4.7%, while Brazil’s economy is projected to expand by 2.5%.
+South Africa’s economy is anticipated to grow at 1.8%.
+Other emerging economies such as Indonesia and Mexico are expected to grow at 5.0% and 2.3%, respectively.

 Dry Associates has been representing Franklin Templeton Investments in Kenya since 2001.